 The seminary confers a Master of Arts degree in Christian Thought upon students who satisfactorily complete the prescribed program-related requirements.
-These include the completion of course requirements, participation in the assessment and evaluation program, participation in covenant groups, the writing of a satisfactory personal statement of faith, achieving a grade point average of C (2.0) or above, financial clearance from the business office, and participation in graduation ceremonies.
+These include the completion of course requirements, participation in the assessment and evaluation program, completion of an integrative portfolio, achieving a grade point average of C (2.0) or above, and financial clearance from the business office.
 Graduation is not automatic when academic requirements have been met.
 Since the seminary aims to graduate men and women who qualify as Christian leaders, the faculty and administration will evaluate a student's qualifications in terms of spiritual, doctrinal, and professional standards as well as academic standards.
 (This degree is offered through the St. Paul residential program and the InMinistry program.)